RadiusNetworks/bluetooth-crash-resolver/README.md

 to the class with each scan record received so it can keep track of how many unique devices are likely in Bluedroid's memory.

+This app is also available in the [Google Play Store(https://play.google.com/store/apps/details?id=com.radiusnetworks.bluetoothcrashresolver)].

 ##License
 Apache 2.0 (Open Source)

 ##More details on the crash bug

-[Android Bug Report #67272](https://code.google.com/p/android/issues/detail?id=67272) [Android iBeacon Library Issue #16](https://github.com/RadiusNetworks/android-ibeacon-service/issues/16)
+[Android Bug Report #67272](https://code.google.com/p/android/issues/detail?id=67272)

+[Android iBeacon Library Issue #16](https://github.com/RadiusNetworks/android-ibeacon-service/issues/16)